Adamo-O/adamo-o/README.md

-<h1 align="center">Hi there 👋 I'm <a href="https://adamoorsini.com/">Adamo</a>
+<h1 align="center">Hi there 👋 I'm <a href="https://adamoorsini.com/">Adamo</a>!</h1>
-  !</h1>

 ## I'm a Software Engineering Co-op student in Canada.
 Here's a bit about me!

-- 💼 I'm currently interning as a Software Developer at Genetec.
+- 💼 I'm currently studying at Concordia University, learning topics including Operating Systems and React.
 - 🛠 I've been working on projects in my free time to hone my skills.
 - 🏆 I'm also competing in hackathons and case competitions to make connections and gain practical experience.
+I'll be representing Concordia at [ENGCOMM 2022](https://www.engcomm.ca/) in February!

 ### Connect with me:
 [<img align="left" alt="Adamo Orsini | LinkedIn" width="40px" src="https://cdn2.iconfinder.com/data/icons/social-media-2285/512/1_Linkedin_unofficial_colored_svg-512.png" />][linkedin]